comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 </figure>
 </center>

-The output vector of each LSTM (i.e., forward and backward) at each time step is decoded by a linear layer and a log-softmax layer into log-probabilities for each tag category, and These two vectors are then added together.
+The output vectors of the forward and backward LSTMs at each time step are decoded by a linear layer and a log-softmax layer into log-probabilities for each tag.
+These two vectors are then added together.

 <center>
 <figure>